-- reformulation – looking for events in your past that explain why the unhealthy patterns developed
+- reformulation – looking for past events that may explain why the unhealthy patterns developed

-- recognition – admitting how these patterns are contributing towards your anorexia
+- recognition – helping people see how these patterns are contributing towards the anorexia

-- revision – identifying changes you can make to break these unhealthy patterns
+- revision – identifying changes that can break these unhealthy patterns

 Cognitive behavioural therapy (CBT)

-CBT is based on the theory that how we think about a situation affects how we act.
-In turn, our actions can affect how we think and feel.
+CBT is based on the theory that how we think about a situation affects how we act and that, in turn, our actions can affect how we think and feel.

-The therapist will show you how the symptoms of anorexia are often associated with unhealthy and unrealistic thoughts and beliefs regarding food and diet.
+In anorexia, the therapist will attempt to show how anorexia is often associated with unhealthy and unrealistic thoughts and beliefs regarding food and diet.
 For example, thinking that:

-The therapist will encourage you to adopt healthier, more realistic ways of thinking that should lead to more positive behaviour.
+The therapist will encourage the adoption of healthier, more realistic ways of thinking that should lead to more positive behaviour.